dart-lang/language/working/0524-variance/feature-specification.md

-*In particular, a type parameter _X_ of a type alias _F_ is covariant if it occurs in covariant positions in the body of _F_, but not in contravariant nor invariant positions; it is contravariant if it occurs in contravariant positions in the body of _F_, but in covariant or invariant positions; and it _is invariant_ if it occurs in invariant positions and/or it occurs in covariant as well as in contravariant positions.*
+*In particular, a type parameter _X_ of a type alias _F_ is covariant if it occurs in covariant positions in the body of _F_, but not in contravariant nor invariant positions; it is contravariant if it occurs in contravariant positions in the body of _F_, but neither in covariant nor in invariant positions; and it _is invariant_ if it occurs in invariant positions and/or it occurs in covariant as well as in contravariant positions.*

 Let _D_ be the declaration of a class or mixin, and let _X_ be a type parameter declared by _D_.